hcabel/hcabel/README.md

 ### About me

-Mainly interested about low level programming, I'm a C/C++ advance programmer, and now interested to learn newer/safer language like Rust/Zig.
+Mainly interested about low level programming, I started programming in C whitch lead me to C++ and now Rust.
 I've also done my share of Web dev, but not really interest in growing this aspec of my carreer (Though time to time I like catching up on the newest techno)

 ### 🌱 I'm currently working on
 - Contributing to [Bevy's editor](https://github.com/bevyengine/bevy_editor_prototypes)
+- Build my own Keyboard from scratch (pcb desipn + software)
+- Building a game in Rust with Bevy

 ---
 ### 🛠 My tech stack